 12/09/1909 – Linlithgowshire Gazette – Etna and Atlas brickworks export to Canada … there is a large order for a million bricks that is being shipped from Etna and Atlas brickworks to Canada that is taking up all the extra wagons.
 When this order has been discharged more waggons will be had for coal …

 03/06/1921 – Linlithgowshire Gazette – Public works coming to a complete stand – Week after week one public work after another is compelled to shut down for want of fuel.
-First the Atlas Steel Foundry had to close down, then Messrs R. Muir and Co,’s brickworks, and next Messrs Robertson and Love’s fireclay pipe and can works, and lastly Messrs Dickson and Mann, Ltd., have had to close their steel foundry, and the Etna and Atlas brickworks, which were well stocked, to begin with, have now also had to shut down for want of coal.
-Messrs Dickson and Mann could probably have held out little longer as far as fuel is concerned, but the opportunity is being taken to make some desirable repairs on the furnace.
+First the Atlas Steel Foundry had to close down, then Messrs R. Muir and Co,’s Brickworks, and next Messrs Robertson and Love’s Fireclay Pipe and Can Morks, and lastly Messrs Dickson and Mann, Ltd., have had to close their steel foundry, and the Etna and Atlas Brickworks, which were well stocked begin with, have now also had to shut down for want of coal.
+Messrs Dickson and Mann could probably have held out a little longer as far as fuel is concerned, but the opportunity is being taken to make some desirable repairs on the furnace.
 They are still carrying on their engineering shops, and the United Collieries are able to carry on their machine shops and wagon building shops, being little fuel required with them.
 All the chimney stacks being now smokeless, the air is pure that one can’t help commenting what a blessing it would be to humanity if the air pollution by smoke could be entirely eliminated.
 It’s a poor misfortune that does not yield some compensation.

 Below – 1929 – Etna and Atlas Brickworks from the air.